crs4/life_monitor/README.md

 0. `docker network create life_monitor` to create the Docker network;
 1. `make start`, to start the main LifeMonitor services;
 2. `make start-aux-services`, to start the preconfigured instances of the WorkflowHub and Jenkins;
-    these auxiliary services are needed to run the LifeMonitor test;
+    these auxiliary services are needed to run the LifeMonitor tests;
 3. register the WorkflowHub instance with LifeMonitor with the following command (see [WorkflowRegistrySetup](examples/1_WorkflowRegistrySetup.ipynb) for more details):